Investar (NASDAQ:ISTR) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Investar (NASDAQ:ISTR – Get Rating) in a report released on Monday.
+StockNews.com assumed coverage on shares of Investar (NASDAQ:ISTR – Get Rating) in a report issued on Tuesday.
 The firm set a “hold” rating on the financial services provider’s stock.

-A number of other equities analysts have also recently issued reports on ISTR.
-Zacks Investment Research upgraded Investar from a “hold” rating to a “buy” rating and set a $21.00 target price on the stock in a report on Wednesday, April 6th.
-TheStreet upgraded Investar from a “c” rating to a “b” rating in a report on Thursday, March 3rd.
+Several other research firms also recently weighed in on ISTR.
+TheStreet raised Investar from a “c” rating to a “b” rating in a research report on Thursday, March 3rd.
+Zacks Investment Research raised Investar from a “hold” rating to a “buy” rating and set a $21.00 price target on the stock in a research report on Wednesday, April 6th.

-In other Investar news, insider Jeffrey Wayne Martin purchased 1,714 shares of the business’s stock in a transaction on Wednesday, March 2nd.
-The shares were purchased at an average cost of $20.41 per share, for a total transaction of $34,982.74.
-The transaction was disclosed in a filing with the SEC, which is accessible through this link.
-Insiders purchased 2,314 shares of company stock worth $46,759 over the last quarter.
-10.09% of the stock is currently owned by company insiders.
+In other news, insider Jeffrey Wayne Martin bought 1,714 shares of Investar stock in a transaction dated Wednesday, March 2nd.
+The stock was acquired at an average cost of $20.41 per share, with a total value of $34,982.74.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Insiders have purchased a total of 2,314 shares of company stock valued at $46,759 over the last three months.
+10.09% of the stock is currently owned by insiders.

-Large investors have recently added to or reduced their stakes in the stock.
-River Oaks Capital LLC bought a new position in Investar during the 4th quarter worth approximately $1,711,000.
-Fourthstone LLC lifted its position in Investar by 13.5% during the third quarter.
-Fourthstone LLC now owns 703,888 shares of the financial services provider’s stock valued at $15,494,000 after buying an additional 83,904 shares during the period.
-Maltese Capital Management LLC boosted its holdings in shares of Investar by 0.6% during the 4th quarter.
-Maltese Capital Management LLC now owns 491,000 shares of the financial services provider’s stock valued at $9,039,000 after buying an additional 2,700 shares in the last quarter.
-M3F Inc. boosted its stake in Investar by 35.4% during the third quarter.
-M3F Inc. now owns 330,556 shares of the financial services provider’s stock worth $7,279,000 after acquiring an additional 86,421 shares in the last quarter.
-Finally, Kennedy Capital Management Inc. increased its stake in shares of Investar by 1.7% during the fourth quarter.
-Kennedy Capital Management Inc. now owns 319,928 shares of the financial services provider’s stock valued at $5,890,000 after purchasing an additional 5,266 shares in the last quarter.
-Institutional investors own 55.62% of the company’s stock.
+A number of institutional investors have recently modified their holdings of the stock.
+Savant Capital LLC acquired a new position in shares of Investar during the fourth quarter worth approximately $215,000.
+Trexquant Investment LP raised its stake in Investar by 28.9% during the 3rd quarter.
+Trexquant Investment LP now owns 11,270 shares of the financial services provider’s stock valued at $248,000 after purchasing an additional 2,530 shares during the period.
+Citadel Advisors LLC acquired a new stake in Investar during the 2nd quarter valued at $361,000.
+Susquehanna International Group LLP raised its stake in Investar by 54.7% during the 4th quarter.
+Susquehanna International Group LLP now owns 23,136 shares of the financial services provider’s stock valued at $426,000 after purchasing an additional 8,182 shares during the period.
+Finally, Morgan Stanley increased its stake in shares of Investar by 42.6% in the second quarter.
+Morgan Stanley now owns 18,674 shares of the financial services provider’s stock worth $428,000 after acquiring an additional 5,576 shares during the last quarter.
+Hedge funds and other institutional investors own 55.62% of the company’s stock.

 Investar Holding Corporation operates as the bank holding company for Investar Bank that provides a range of commercial banking products to individuals and small to medium-sized businesses in South Louisiana.
 The company offers various deposit products and services, such as savings, checking, money market, and individual retirement accounts, as well as various certificates of deposit; debit cards; and mobile banking services.